Growing Strawberries in Raised Beds

 Strawberries are perennial plants and one must take great care about their soil.
 One of the drawbacks of growing strawberries in raised beds are higher initial costs, but these costs can be kept under moderation with little DIY skills.

-If you like shortcuts, there are many ready made raised garden bed kits on the market offering everything a gardener can wish.
+If you like shortcuts, there are many ready-made raised garden bed kits on the market offering everything a gardener can wish.

-For more general information about raised garden beds, their material and construction, feel free to check How to Build a Raised Garden Bed - Elevated and Raised Garden Beds article.
+For more general information about raised garden beds, their material, and construction, feel free to check How to Build a Raised Garden Bed - Elevated and Raised Garden Beds article.

 Soil Preparation and Watering

-Regardless of soil type in the garden, raised garden beds enables a gardener to tailor the soil to suit the strawberries - they prefer slightly acidic soil with pH between 5.5 and 6.5, preferably around 6.0 - 6.2, rich in organic matter and nutrients, moist, but it must drain well.
+Regardless of the soil type in the garden, raised garden beds enables a gardener to tailor the soil to suit the strawberries - strawberries prefer slightly acidic soil with pH between 5.5 and 6.5, preferably around 6.0 - 6.2, rich in organic matter and nutrients, moist, but it must drain well.

 If the raised bed is a foot or less high, before positioning its frame, remove topsoil, especially if the raised bed is positioned on the lawn/grass.
-Fill the raised bed with good potting soil, aged manure, compost/humus and add some balanced NPK fertilizer with gradual release of nutrients.
+Fill the raised bed with good potting soil, aged manure, compost/humus, and add some balanced NPK fertilizer with gradual release of nutrients.

 If the dripping system is not an option, water strawberries regularly to keep the soil constantly moist - large fluctuations in moisture level can lead to irregular and damaged fruits.
-During spring and autumn, water the strawberries twice per week, however, during summer heat in warmer areas, watering on a daily basis is required.
+During spring and autumn, water the strawberries twice per week, however, during the summer heat in warmer areas, watering on a daily basis is required.

 Strawberry Raised Garden Bed Position

 Strawberries like sunny positions, so it is vital to set up the raised bed in the full sun.
-Strawberries can grow in partial shade, especially during long and hot summer days, but quality of the fruits in spring and autumn will decrease.
+Strawberries can grow in partial shade, especially during long and hot summer days, but the quality of the fruits in spring and autumn will decrease.

-Strong wind can damage the plants, flowers and fruit and decrease the crop.
+Strong wind can damage plants, flowers, and fruit and decrease the crop.
 During summer, wind can increase moisture evaporation and force a gardener to water more often.

 Planting and Caring for Strawberry Plants in Raised Beds